University of Texas at Austin: Greek life

 The University of Texas at Austin is home to an active Greek community.
 Approximately 14 percent of undergraduate students are in fraternities or sororities.
 With more than 65 national chapters, the university's Greek community is one of the nation's largest.
 These chapters are under the authority of one of the school's six Greek council communities, Interfraternity Council, National Pan-Hellenic Council, Texas Asian Pan-Hellenic Council, Latino Pan-Hellenic Council, Multicultural Greek Council and University Panhellenic Council.
 Other registered student organizations also name themselves with Greek letters and are called affiliates.
 They are not a part of one of the six councils but have all of the same privileges and responsibilities of any other organization.
 Most Greek houses are west of the Drag in the West Campus neighborhood.

 Media

 Students express their opinions in and out of class through periodicals including Study Breaks magazine, Longhorn Life, The Daily Texan (the most award-winning daily college newspaper in the United States), and the Texas Travesty.
 Over the airwaves students' voices are heard through Texas Student Television (K29HW-D) and KVRX Radio.

 The Computer Writing and Research Lab of the university's Department of Rhetoric and Writing also hosts the Blogora, a blog for "connecting rhetoric, rhetorical methods and theories, and rhetoricians with public life" by the Rhetoric Society of America.

 Traditions

 Traditions at the University of Texas are perpetuated through several school symbols and mediums.
 At athletic events, students frequently sing "Texas Fight", the university's fight song while displaying the Hook 'em Horns hand gesture—the gesture mimicking the horns of the school's mascot, Bevo the Texas Longhorn.

+Smokey the Cannon

+The University of Texas is also represented by the Texas Cowboys, who maintain Smokey, the university's replica 1,200-pound Civil War artillery cannon.